- Written by Dr.Mehmet Demircioglu

 The second distinction is familiar versus new.
 A medicine you have used many times without drowsiness is easier to judge than a new tablet taken for the first time in a hotel room after surgery.
 The first recovery nights are a poor time to test how your body reacts to a new medicine.

-What if you already took an antihistamine without asking?
+Already took an antihistamine without asking

 Do not take a second dose to force the symptom down before the clinic sees what is happening.
 If there is lip, tongue, face, or throat swelling, breathing difficulty, spreading hives, dizziness, or a feeling of being medically unwell, the response should be urgent medical review, not only a message about graft safety.